ChiaraCati/FlooData/README.md

 | RDF         |     :---     |     :---     |

 ## Visualizations
-To allow users to make full use of the data, n visualizations have been provided
+To allow users to make full use of the data, n visualizations have been provided.
+Abbiamo deciso di investigare questi quesiti che potete trovare nelle sezione data inspection:
+* uno
+* uno
+* uno
+* uno
 ## RDF assertation of data
 Their metadata are supplied in accordance with the DCAT AP version 2.0.0 guidelines in order to achieve the goal of providing the user with more reusable and interoperable data.
 The final dataset's entirety as well as each individual dataset's metadata are supplied.